 Some other important notices regarding driving in and around Monte Cristi include the fact that speed limits are posted in kilometers per hour when they are posted at all, driving is done on the right side of the road, and locals honk their horns frequently.
 Drivers may not chat on their cell phone when the vehicle is in motion, and seat belts are required to be worn by all passengers.
 If you are traveling with a young child, bring a safety seat with you because local rental agencies rarely stock them.

-Since you may come across issues finding gas stations, view the chart below for a picture of where some of them are located.
+Since you may come across problems coming across gas stations, check out the chart right below to get a picture of where some can be found.

 Renting a car is not necessary for everyone, but those who will spend their days sightseeing and exploring will find them to be extremely useful in this area of the Dominican Republic.